Scott Dimetrosky, Founder

 Mr. Scott Dimetrosky founded the International Mountain Explorers Connection (originally called the Himalayan Explorers Club) in 1996 after completing a six-month traverse of the entire Himalayan range, through Pakistan, India, and Nepal.
 Disturbed by the negative environmental and cultural impacts of tourism that he witnessed on this trip, Scott created IMEC, a 501(c)(3) nonprofit organization, to minimize the deleterious effects of tourism on the fragile mountain environments and cultures.
 IMEC established a number of initiatives, including a homestay program, volunteer handbook, teacher placement program, and the porter clothing bank, as ways to connect tourists more closely with the region and give back to the mountain cultures that provide so much to the tourists that visit.
 Currently, Mr. Dimetrosky designs and evaluates energy efficiency programs in the U.S. and stays connected to Nepal and Tanzania through his work on the IMEC Board of Directors.

-Jack has a love for mountaineering and travel.
+Jack lives in Boulder, Colorado and has a love for adventure travel and mountaineering.
 After several climbing trips to Nepal and South America, he saw first-hand the needs of the people living and working in these remote mountainous regions of the world.
 He noticed, in particular, how warm and generous these people are despite their difficult lives.
-Jack lives in Boulder, Colorado and joined IMEC’s volunteer staff in 2005.
-He is currently a board member and helps with clothing donations and transport of the gear to Tanzania and Nepal.
+These travel experiences lead to Jack’s desire to make a difference in the lives of people living and working in the world’s mountain zones.
+After joining IMEC’s volunteer staff in 2005 he served as clothing transport coordinator, office manager, and board member.
+Jack continues to be inspired by the impact a small organization like IMEC can make.

 Anna Oursler, Board Member